OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Debug_Development_Tools_System.md

 ## Overview

+**Game Rule Summary**: Debug and development tools help Game Masters and administrators monitor server performance and diagnose issues that affect gameplay.
+These tools track system health, identify lag sources, and ensure the game runs smoothly for all players.
+Most debugging happens invisibly behind the scenes to maintain optimal performance.

 The Debug & Development Tools System provides comprehensive diagnostic capabilities for OpenDAoC server development, testing, and performance optimization.
 It includes real-time performance monitoring, ECS debugging, script diagnostics, and advanced profiling tools that enable developers to analyze server behavior and optimize performance.

 ## Core Architecture